lf-edge/eve/docs/ECO-INIT.md

 "Downloading images" means the following:

 1. Reserve space on the device's disk for artifacts
-1. Retrive artifacts from remote locations
+1. Retrieve artifacts from remote locations
 1. Place the artifacts in the reserved space

 Artifacts may be one or more of: